tigerfarm/tigclient/README.md

 4. Click Call, and you will be connect to the Twilio conference named, support.
     You will hear the classic Twilio conference music.
 5. In another browser, use Tiger Voice Client, with different Client ID, join the conference.
-6. Click Hangup to disconnect from the conference.
+6. Click Hangup to disconnect from the conference, or click End conference to disconnect all participants in the conference.
 7. View the call log.
 In a separate tab, log into the Twilio Console.
     Beside Call to, click, See log.
 8. Call your mobile phone number.